iamjohnmills/linkedin-job-scraper/README.md

 # LinkedIn Job Scraper
 This project includes 1) A web scraper for Linkedin that retrieves job postings, 2) an API server to get postings and companies from store files, and 3) a front-end to view postings and remove companies.

-The intention of this project is allow a job seeker more control over viewing job postings that are not relevant by allowing selected companies to be filtered out from results.
-It is not intended as means of data mining or harvesting.
+The intention of this project is allow a job seeker more control over viewing job postings that are not relevant to them by allowing selected companies to be filtered out from results.
+It is not intended as means of automated data mining.

 ## Commands
 Action | Command